Chevrolet Corvette (C6): Grand Sport

 The 2010 Grand Sport was unveiled at the 12th annual C5/C6 Corvette Birthday Bash, held at the National Corvette Museum.
+Featuring a standard steel frame, the version received unique front fenders with "gill", and a front bumper and rear fenders from the Z06.
 The Grand Sport replaces the previous Z51 option.
 The GS or Grand Sport was equipped with the following enhancements: